 Websites date.
 Just like any other forms of marketing materials.
 As you would expect we’re fans of keeping your website fresh and up to date.
 That means updating what you offer (and prices) as your business evolves.

 It’s not just Google which likes new content.
 Website visitors do too.
-It shows you’re still interested in the business (ever been on a website where the last blog post was dated 2016 and you wonder if they’re still in business????).
-And it also gives you a good reason to promote your website
+It shows you’re still interested in the business.
+Ever been on a website where the last blog post was dated 2016 and you wonder if they’re still in business????
+And it also gives you a good reason to promote your website – getting more visitors.

 5. Content has longevity